jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Large bibtex files are ignored

 Bibtex files listed in a project are parsed for citation completion.
 This may induce significant slow down with large bibtex files.
 You can configure the maximum size of bibtex files parsed by the extension with [`latex-workshop​.intellisense​.citation​.maxfilesizeMB"`](Intelissense#latex-workshopintellisensecitationmaxfilesizeMB).

+## Path containing Chinese characters

+On some platforms, when the path of a TeX file contains Chinese characters or other non-ASCII characters, the compilation does not work well.
+In such cases, please use `%DOCFILE%` instead of `%DOC` in your recipes.
+See also [LaTeX recipe](Compile#LaTeX-recipe).